Cynthia Gregory: Career

 Born in Los Angeles, Gregory took up dancing when she was five, with the encouragement of her parents, who hoped exercise would stem her history of childhood illnesses.
 A performance by Margot Fonteyn and Rudolf Nureyev had inspired young Cynthia to study ballet.
 By age six, she was en pointe; and at age seven, she first appeared on the cover of Dance Magazine.
 She would eventually go on to dance with Nureyev in a production of Romeo and Juliet, which he had originated with Fonteyn as Juliet.
 He has called Gregory "America's Prima ballerina assoluta."

 Much of Gregory’s early training was with Carmelita Maracci.
 Awarded a Ford Foundation scholarship at age 14 to study with the San Francisco Ballet, she quickly rose to soloist and became shortly thereafter a principal dancer, while also dancing with the San Francisco Opera.

-Living now in New York at the famed Rehearsal Club, Gregory joined American Ballet Theatre (ABT) in 1965.
+Living now in New York at the Rehearsal Club, Gregory joined American Ballet Theatre (ABT) in 1965.
 In 1967, when ABT was on tour in San Francisco, Gregory made an auspicious debut as Odette-Odile in Swan Lake.
 Her New York debut in that role later the same year marked her emergence as a major ballerina.
 The role is one in which her performance is still recognized as definitive.

 Gregory’s other lead roles include classical performances in Giselle, Sleeping Beauty, Coppélia, Don Quixote, La Sylphide, as well as contemporary works including The Eternal Idol and At Midnight.
 At ABT alone, Gregory danced in over eighty works, including over a dozen created for her.

 In 1986, Gregory was chosen to open the newly refurbished Paramount Theater in Wilkes-Barre, Pennsylvania, when it became the F.M.
 Kirby Center for the Performing Arts.